-- Fellows and Professional Members can qualify for registration as Chartered Engineers (CEng) with the Engineering Council, Chartered Scientist (CSci) with the Science Council and Chartered Environmentalist (CEnv) with the Society for the Environment.
+- Fellows and Professional Members with a Masters' degree/Level 7 qualification may apply for registration as Chartered Engineers (CEng) with the Engineering Council, Chartered Scientist (CSci) with the Science Council and Chartered Environmentalist (CEnv) with the Society for the Environment.

-- Technicians (TIMMM) with a Level 3 qualification can qualify for Engineering Technician (EngTech) and Registered Science Technician (RSciTech).
+- Technicians (TIMMM) with a Level 3 qualification can apply for Engineering Technician (EngTech) and Registered Science Technician (RSciTech).

 - Eligibility for registration is assessed by the Institute of Materials, Minerals and Mining on behalf of the Engineering Council, Science Council and the Society for the Environment, and is available only to persons who have produced evidence of relevant qualifications, training and engineering or scientific or environmental experience.

 IOM3 Code of Conduct

 Members are expected to apply their respective codes of professional conduct, to undertake work within their expertise and to exercise a responsible attitude to society with a regard to the ethical, economic and environmental impact of technical change and need.
 In addition, members of IOM3 adhere to the Institute’s own code of conduct.